oemof/tespy/paper.md

 * mass flow and fluid composition as well as
 * energy (covering thermal and hydraulic properties).

+On top of the basic equations presented in this paper, there are many component specific equations that can be applied by the user.
+The full list of components, its parameters and the respective equations is documented online in the API section [@TESPy].
+For calculation of fluid properties CoolProp [@CoolProp] is implemented supplying the user with a wide range of pure and incompressible fluids.
+In case of gaseous mixtures the software calculates the fluid properties by the laws of ideal mixtures [@Baehr; @Herning1936].

 In steady state, the total mass flow into a component must be equal to the total mass flow leaving the component (eq. \ref{eq:1}).
 Additionally, the mass balance